Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/program.typ

 ```

 = Ladybrown Task
-With the ladybrown setup complete, our next step was to get the ladybrown mechanism to move.
-During the match, the ladybrown would need to be able to move at the same time as the drivetrain and other motor-powered mechanisms are activated.
+With the ladybrown program setup complete, our next step was to get the ladybrown mechanism to move.
+During the match, the ladybrown needs to be able to move at the same time as the drivetrain and other motor-powered mechanisms.
 To do this, we created a ladybrown *task*, which is a function that is able to run simultaneously with the main function (such as `autonomous()` during the autonomous phase or `opcontrol()` during the driver control phase).

 #code-header[src/ladybrown.cpp]
 ```cpp